ssamarasam/cyber-security-learning/AZ-500 Azure Security Technologies preparation.md

 - PIM - Previledged Identity Management
   -- technology which allows to manage, control, monitor access to resources in the org -- Resources - Microsoft Entra, Micorsoft 365, Microsoft Intune
+    - giving temporary access to someone to performa any action
+    - principle of least rpivilage
+    - just in time access
+    - time bound